By Tore Audun Høie

 Africa’s extractive resources remain underdeveloped despite 30% of all global mineral reserves being located in Africa.
 The continent’s proven oil reserves constitute 8% of the world’s stock and natural gas amounts to 7%.
 Minerals account for an average of 70% of total African exports and about 28% of gross domestic product.
 The contribution of extractives to public finance is significant, with some African countries’ public revenue almost entirely dependent on them.

-Not stated explicitly is the impact of the initiative, first it is creating transparency, implicit in its name.
-It is already evident which countries struggle and which – only one – looks good.
-But there is material on several levels to evaluate governance seen nationally and regionally.
+Not stated explicitly is the impact of the EITI: firstly, that it is creating the transparency implicit in its name.
+It is already evident from using the Initiative which countries struggle and which – only one – looks good.
+But there is material on several levels to evaluate governance at both national and regional levels.
 And there is evidence to show why some struggle.

-Probably there is also material to evaluate companies, are some worse than others?
-That seems not to be a focus now, but could become important later.
-Seen by investors, transparency is healthy, otherwise bad news may surface and impact earnings.
+Probably there is also material to evaluate companies and to discover if some are worse than others.
+That seems not to be a focus now, but could become important in the future.
+Seen by investors, the ensuing transparency is healthy; without it bad news may surface and impact earnings.
 Lack of transparency may hide bad management.

-Norway’s Storting had a recent meeting with EITI on kobold for electric cars, demanding that it is produced in a sustainable way.
+Norway’s Storting had a recent meeting with EITI on cobalt for electric cars, demanding that it be produced in a sustainable way.
 Norway has the highest per capita ownership of electric cars in the world and therefore some influence.

 The introduction below is for one of the 75 “initiatives” in ISO 26000, Equator Principles.
-It may serve to evaluate both bandwidth and limitation of guidelines.
-Note that guidelines may change, below “a minimum standard” is described.
-And formerly there were no guidelines, corporations did what they wanted within the law, and not always within.
+It may serve to evaluate both the bandwidth and the limitations of the guidelines.
+Note that guidelines may change; in what follows “a minimum standard” is described.
+And remember that formerly there were no guidelines: corporations did what they wanted within the law, and not always within.

 Reference equator-principles.com January 2019: